 If the abscess is retroperitoneal or located deep in the pelvis, there may be no clinical signs.
-In such cases, the only suspicion may be a fever, mild liver dysfunction, or a prolonged ileus.
+In such cases, the only suspicion may be a fever, mild liver dysfunction, or prolonged ileus.

 In post surgery patients, the diagnosis of an abdominal abscess is difficult because of analgesia and antibiotics which often mask the signs of an infection.

 A subphrenic abscess may present with shoulder tip pain, hiccups, or atelectasis.